blazzII/byui-cit230/planning.md

-# CIT 230 Web Frontend Development
+# CIT 230 - Web Frontend Development - BYU-Idaho
 ## Front-end Web Design and Development
-An open discussion about the curriculum development and pedagogy of CIT 230 - Online.
+An open discussion about the curriculum development and pedagogy of CIT 230 - __Online__.
+A course covering the contemporary application of core web technologies in web design and development.
+### Prerequisite
+* CIT 160 - Introduction to Programming (using JavaScript)
 ### Objectives
+1. HTML
+2. CSS
+3. UX
+4.
+5.
+6.

 ### Subjects to Consider